8000 Support Services

 8210 BUILDINGS AND GROUNDS

-The Superintendent of Schools shall develop and implement necessary security measures regarding access to school buildings and grounds.
+The Superintendent shall develop and implement necessary security measures regarding access to school buildings and grounds.

 Adopted March 13, 1989